The Banished from the Hero’s Party Season 2 anime TV show is confirmed to be greenlit for production.

 The Banished from the Hero’s Party, I Decided to Live a Quiet Life in the Countryside Season 2 anime TV series will have Gideon “Red” Ragnason and “Wolf Girl” Rit trying to maintain their quiet life even as the outside world invades with the threat of war.
 But when will Shin no Nakama ja Nai to Yuusha no Party wo Oidasareta node, Henkyou de Slow Life suru Koto ni Shimashita Season 2 come out?

+The animation studio hasn’t been confirmed yet.
 The first season of the anime TV series was produced by Japanese animation studio Wolfsbane and Studio Flad.
 Wolfsbane is a relatively new company and they’re mostly known for making the Peter Grill and the Philosopher’s Time anime.
 Similarly, Studio Flad has only one other anime to its credit, the 2018 Damepri Anime Caravan.

 The Banished from the Hero’s Party Season 2 OP (opening) and ED (ending) theme song music hasn’t been announced yet.